andrenho/luaw/README.md

 # luaw
-A library for managing the Lua stack from C++
+A library for managing the Lua stack from C++.